Laguna de Duero: Church of San Pedro Regalado

 It is a modern church composed of a central nave and two other lateral ones.
 A Christ sculpture is found inside the church and which is paraded together with the Santo Cristo de los Trabajos (The holy Christ of the Works) and Nuestro Padre Jesús Nazareno (Our Father Jesus the Nazarene) in the procession of the Silence on Good Thursday.

 Culture House

-It is an early 20th-century building working as a public municipal library since it was bought by the Town Council in 1986.
-It is commonly called The Hotel and shows a two-storey structure in red brick and is finished with a white stone balustrade on the flat roof.
+The Culture House is an early 20th-century building used as a public library since it was bought by the Town Council in 1986.
+Commonly called "The Hotel", the building is a two-storey structure in red brick, finished with a white stone balustrade on the flat roof.

 The Constitution Scultpture

 It was erected in 1982 and is situated at the Constitution Square.
 Its author is the sculptor José Noja, its name is two entwined hands.

 Festivities

 The most outstanding festivities are Las Águedas Day, San Pedro Regalado's Day, La Vieja's Day and the Patron Saint's festivities.

 The Las Águedas Day is celebrated on February 5 in hommage to St Agatha of Sicily.

 San Pedro Regalado's Day is celebrated in May.